 University of Pennsylvania School of Med.
 (March 6, 2015).
 "Gorilla Origins of the Last Two AIDS Virus Lineages Confirmed".
 Medical News Today.
 Retrieved July 1, 2015 from (Visit Source).

 USPSTF Final Recommendation Statement.
 (April 2013).
 “Human Immunodeficiency Virus Infection Screening’.
 U.S. Preventive Services Task Force.
 Retrieved June 27, 2015 from (Visit Source).

 This course is applicable for the following professions:

-Advanced Registered Nurse Practitioner (ARNP), Certified Nursing Assistant (CNA), Certified Registered Nurse Anesthetist (CRNA), Clinical Nurse Specialist (CNS), Dietetic Technicians, Registered (DTR), Dietitian/Nutritionalist (RDN), Electrologist (EO), Home Health Aid (HHA), Licensed Practical Nurse (LPN), Licensed Vocational Nurses (LVN), Midwife (MW), Pedorthist (PED), Physical Therapist (PT/PTA), Podiatric Physician (PO), Registered Nurse (RN), Respiratory Therapist (RT)
+Advanced Registered Nurse Practitioner (ARNP), Athletic Trainer (AT/AL), Certified Nursing Assistant (CNA), Certified Registered Nurse Anesthetist (CRNA), Clinical Nurse Specialist (CNS), Dietetic Technicians, Registered (DTR), Dietitian/Nutritionalist (RDN), Electrologist (EO), Home Health Aid (HHA), Licensed Practical Nurse (LPN), Licensed Vocational Nurses (LVN), Midwife (MW), Pedorthist (PED), Physical Therapist (PT/PTA), Podiatric Physician (PO), Registered Nurse (RN), Respiratory Therapist (RT)

 Advance Practice Nurse Pharmacology Credit, CPD: Practice Effectively, CPD: Preserve Safety, Distric of Columbia Requirement, Infection Control/Disease, Kentucky Requirements, Medical Surgical